-Who are they trying to appeal to?
+3. Who are they trying to appeal to?
 What levels of government?
 What types of businesses and/or organizations?
+Who in the community?

-Based on the information provided on their website, what are some of the strengths of the campaign?
+5. Based on the information provided on their website, what are some of the strengths of the campaign?
+What are the gaps you have identified or ways you think the campaign could have been made stronger?